shivangdubey/HacktoberFest2020/README.md

 # HacktoberFest2020
 Repository to let enthusiasts create issues and pull requests for the Open Source event.

+### NOTE
+## No Pull request would be accepted without a brief description about the project or code being pulled.

 ## Table of Contents

 -   [About the Repository](#abouttherepository)